 Do datacenters create noise?

 Microsoft datacenters typically have three sources for datacenter sound: Employee vehicles and occasional truck deliveries; backup generators; and heating, ventilation, and air-cooling equipment (HVAC).
 Typically, building setbacks exist, creating distance between backup generators and making the sound volume insignificant.
-Get the specifics by reading our fact sheet, titled Minimizing noise at our datacenter operations.

 Are there electric and magnetic field health risks from the datacenter substation